 My role as a consultant?
-To listen to my client, and advise them of how to best to evolve a communication strategy with their prospective customers that will ensure the odds are in their favour.
+To listen to my client, and advise them on how to best evolve a communication strategy with their prospective customers that will ensure the odds are in their favour.
 Spaniards, you see, know all about PowerPoint and factories and balance sheets.
 They wanted to see what kind of people they were going to be dealing with.
 The relationship was paramount.
-By allowing them to see what they were like through a ‘social’ programme the deal was sealed.
+By preparing ourselves and applying the teachings outlined in our Spanish courses for business we thus sealed the deal.

 Have you had experience of this yourself – good or bad?
 And how did adapting your communication style make a difference?